Decision Sciences (DNSC)

 DNSC 6211.
 Programming for Analytics.
 3 Credits.

 Accessing, preparation, handling, and processing data that differ in variety, volume, and velocity.
 The ability to handle and process data is a core capability in the context of any analytics position in the industry.
 Development of a theoretical grounding in emerging paradigms like schema-less data.
-The programming environments that will be typically employed include Python and R.
+The programming environments typically employed include Python and R.

 DNSC 6212.
 Optimization Methods and Applications.
 3 Credits.

 Linear, network, integer, and nonlinear models and their fundamental underlying analytic concepts and solution methods; model development, formulation, solution and interpretation of results using powerful commercial software; intuitive understanding of solution methods and their underpinning theoretical paradigms for effective use of optimization models.
 Restricted to students in the master of science in business analytics degree program or with the permission of the instructor.